RepairAgent: An Autonomous, LLM-Based Agent for Program Repair: Approach

 \subsubsection{Calling the Tool}

-Once the middleware has received a valid command from the LLM, it calls the corresponding tool.
-To prevent tool executions to interfere with the host environment or \name{} itself, the middleware executes the command in an isolated environment that contains a cloned version of the buggy repository.
+Given a valid command from the LLM, the middleware calls the corresponding tool.
+To prevent tool executions to interfere with the host environment or \name{} itself, the middleware executes the command in an isolated environment.